 Oct 10, 2006 -- The 2006-2007 season sees the Fordham University ice hockey program now entering its 37th campaign, one of the longest of any the clubs at school.
 The team was actually created in the 1967-68 season playing and winning one game versus cross town rival Manhattan College.
 The "Maroon Six" as they were known then, began playing a full slate of games during the 1970-71 season.
 The team joined the MIHL (Metropolitan Intercollegiate Hockey League), in the fall of 1970 and began playing such teams as Columbia, Fairfield and St. Johns.
 The team was originally created and funded by Fordham University athletics to become a varsity program.
 However the team was relegated to its current club status in 1975 when the school chose to elevate its club football team back to varsity instead.
-Since then the team has held the longest tenure in its current league the MCHC (Metropolitan Collegiate Hockey Conference) after the MIHL changed it name during the 1974-75 season.
+After a league name change to the BSMIHL (Bi-State Metropolitan Intercollegiate Hockey League) for the 1975-76 season, the team held the longest tenure as a member of the MCHC (Metropolitan Collegiate Hockey Conference) after the league changed its name at the start the of the 1976-77 season.

 This season the team will be coached by former Ram standout Chip Foley FC '96.
 Behind the scenes is team general manager Andrew Mola CBA '86 (23rd year) who handles the day-to-day team operations.

 Last season marked the high watermark in the history of the Fordham University Hockey program.
 During the course of the year the team accomplished many things.
 They captured only our second division crown in the team's history as well as set a team record with 21 wins to only 4 losses.
 But capturing the Central Division title in the Metropolitan Collegiate Hockey Conference was not enough.